Finetuning CLIP to Reason about Pairwise Differences: Experiments

-\paragraph{PC-CLIP observes larger and consistent performance gains with comparative prompting} As mentioned in \cref{sec:comp_prompt}, we can leverage information about the differences between pairs of classes to improve our standard class prompts.
-On these tasks, we generate this knowledge for both CLIP and PC-CLIP by looking at the confusion matrix of the zeroshot prompt-based classifier and selecting the 3 most confused class pairs.
-Then, given these pairs, we query GPT4 \citep{OpenAI2023GPT4TR} for natural language descriptions that capture the difference between these different classes (more details in Appendix \ref{appx:comp_prompts}).
 We use these pairwise difference descriptions to update the class prompts, using the procedure in \cref{eq:comparative_prompt}.
 We remark that while this requires labeled data and thus is no longer truly zeroshot, this procedure does not require any training and is extremely easy to implement.
 In addition, our prior knowledge aligns with the pairs that are found in the confusion matrix; for instance, a confused pair of classes on the SUN dataset is ``\textit{kitchen}'' and ``\textit{kitchenette}'' and on the EuroSAT dataset is classes ``\textit{AnnualCrop}'' and ``\textit{PermanentCrop}''.
 Thus, we can instead generate pairs of confused classes through prior knowledge about semantically similar classes.

 We observe that using our comparative prompting with PC-CLIP boosts or maintains performance on a majority of tasks, which is not the case when using comparative prompting with CLIP features (see the bottom two rows in \cref{tab:standard_prompt_experiments}).
 We remark that the gains in overall accuracy are not immediately apparent as we have only modified a small number of class prompts for tasks with large numbers of classes (e.g., SUN has 397 and CUB has 200).
 As such, we only observe slight gains as we have modified only a small fraction of the total classes.
-Thus, we also report the results for the accuracy on the subset of 6 classes (from 3 pairs) that are highly confused in \cref{tab:comp_prompt}.
+Thus, we also report the results for the accuracy on the subset of 6 classes (from 3 pairs) that are highly confused in \Cref{tab:comp_prompt}.
 We remark that this subset of classes can be different for CLIP and PC-CLIP, although a majority are the same.

 On this subset of highly confused tasks, the result is \textit{much clearer}.
 We primarily focus on the columns labeled with ($\pm$ comp), which denotes the change in performance when using comparative prompting.
 We observe that performing comparative prompting with CLIP helps performance on a few datasets, although it can also negatively impact performance (e.g., a large drop in accuracy on EuroSAT).
 However, comparative prompting more positively impacts performance for PC-CLIP, leading to a larger gain across all different tasks.
 Therefore, this supports that our finetuning enables the use of comparative prompting as a strategy to incorporate prior knowledge about class relations for downstream tasks. \\